Information and communications technology.

 - call recording and quality monitoring

-- a simplified automated authentication process using voice biometrics.
+- an easier automated authentication process using voice biometrics.

 ICT support for other government agencies